.

 If your research leaves you in any doubt as to whether the food is novel, you should contact your local Trading Standards service for advice.

-If your research shows that the substance is a food additive you can check the European Food Additives Database to see if it is listed.
+If your research shows that the substance is a food additive, you can check the European Food Additives Database to see if it is listed.

 The database specifies what types of food each additive can be used in.
-If it can be used in categories outside of food supplements, then it is not a novel food.
-If it can only be used in food supplements, then it may still be novel; check its status in the Novel Food Catalogue.
+If it can be used in categories outside of food supplements, it is not a novel food.
+If it can only be used in food supplements, it may still be novel; check its status in the Novel Food Catalogue.

 NOVEL FOOD AUTHORISATION